When they cross the vale of tears,

 But let's go back to the Panthers.
 Their real political existence lasted less than a month and took the form of two demonstrations.
 The first took place on March 2, 1971.
 Although the government rejected the administrative permission for it, thanks to the propaganda support of Matzpen they managed to gather about 200 people, almost all of them university students, in the Panther's neighborhood.
 The second, on May 18, preceded by much media coverage, dragged about six thousand people into a pitched battle against the police.

 Golda Meir did not outlaw them or come close to doing so as the series implies.
 But after meeting with the leaders she refused to recognize in them a legitimate or representative political movement.
 She elegantly came to say that they were nothing but an expression of neighborhood lumpen: They are not nice people, she declared.
-Precisely because of this, fearful of handing over representation in the state to neighborhood protests, she opened a commission to study institutional discrimination against the Sephardim – which was real and notorious – and followed its state policy recommendations to the letter.
+Precisely because of this, fearful of handing over representation in the state to neighborhood protests, she opened a commission to study institutional discrimination against the Sephardim - which was real and notorious - and closely followed its state policy recommendations.
 The Panthers thus ended their moment of glory and their capacity for mobilization.
 They never had a real political platform, their organizational capacity was lent by a pro-Palestinian Stalinist university group, and they never exceeded 60 members.

-What is the point this series?
+What is this series' point?

 In the series the Panthers are credited with having pushed the social agenda for the first time in Israel.
-In reality, the movement, far from clashing with the military mobilization, served to stir up nationalism among the Sephardim and Mizrahim and to smooth the ascent to power of the warmongering ultra-right.
+In reality, the movement, far from clashing with the military mobilization, served to stir up nationalism among the Sephardim and Mizrahim and to smooth the ascent to power of the warmongering ultra right-wing.

 The Israeli far-right had been born out of Russian and Polish philoterrorist Zionism, and was on the verge of being outlawed in 48 by the first independent government.
 Already disarmed, it went from calling itself Irgun to being called Herut.
-The Herut had never had a government portfolio, due to the political problems of the apparatus created in 1948, which needed to dress up as socialists and continued to depend largely on the unions.
+The Herut had never had a government portfolio, due to the political problems of the apparatus created in 1948, which needed to dress up as socialist and continued to depend largely on the unions.

-But Herut’s leader, Menachem Begin, former leader of Irgun and responsible for some of its bloodiest attacks, interpreted the frustration and racism latent in Sephardic identity as an opportunity.
-The demonstrations of the Panthers provided the basis for a discourse in which he described the Israeli politicians and military as a philocommunist Ashkenazi elite that monopolized national identity and the state.
-In 1973, immediately after the war, he transformed the Herut into Likud to incorporate Israel’s most prestigious -and militarist- general, Ariel Sharon and promote to the front line a generation of ultra-nationalist Sephardic and Mizrahi politicians.
+But Herut's leader, Menachem Begin, former leader of Irgun and responsible for some of its bloodiest attacks, interpreted the frustration and racism latent in Sephardic identity as an opportunity.
+The demonstrations of the Panthers provided the basis for a discourse in which he described the Israeli politicians and military as a philocommunist Ashkenazi elite which monopolized national identity and the state.
+In 1973, immediately after the war, he transformed the Herut into Likud to incorporate Israel's most prestigious -and militarist- general, Ariel Sharon and promote to the front line a generation of ultra-nationalist Sephardic and Mizrahi politicians.
 Thus, associated for the first time with the army and riding on the identitarianism spurred for the first time by the Panthers, the Likud came to power for the first time in 1979.
-It then began the systematic dismantling of all the institutions -from pensions and health care to the kibbutz system and the status of non-Israeli Palestinian workers- that cushioned the conditions of exploitation in Israel.
+It then began the systematic dismantling of all the institutions -from pensions and health care to the kibbutz system and the status of non-Israeli Palestinian workers- which cushioned the conditions of exploitation in Israel.

-It is shocking that the series repeats today all the demagogic clichés of Begin and Sharon’s speech at that time: the Azkenazi privilege, the supposed -and non-existent- opulence of the kibbutz or the betrayal of our leaders referring to Meier and especially to Dayan, minister of the army in 73 and main rival of Sharon.
-But let us not forget the two messages to the Israeli public which the director of the series stresses in the interviews: the war took place and was a disaster because of the arrogance of the military and its government who underestimated the danger –the same thing Netanyahu now says about the current situation with Iran-; and the need to reinvent the left and regain the social promise that according to him then opened the Panthers in opposition to old Israel and its socialist and Ashkenazi political elite.
+It is shocking that the series repeats today all the demagogic clichés of Begin and Sharon's speech at that time: the Azkenazi privilege, the supposed -and non-existent- opulence of the kibbutz or the betrayal of our leaders referring to Meier and especially to Dayan, minister of the army in 73 and main rival of Sharon.
+But let us not forget the two messages to the Israeli public which the director of the series stresses in the interviews: the war took place and was a disaster because of the arrogance of the military and its government who underestimated the danger -[the same thing Netanyahu now says about the current situation with Iran](https://www. al-monitor.com/pulse/originals/2020/11/israel-us-saudi-arabia-uae-benjamin-netanyahu-benny-gantz.html)-; and the need to reinvent the left and regain the social promise that [according to him](https://www.indiewire. com/2020/11/valley-of-tears-review-hbo-max-drama-1234598221/) offered the Panthers in opposition to old Israel and its socialist and Ashkenazi political elite.